Fun fact: did you know that Sean Ellis was actually born in Sydney? But came back for the first time in 30 years to speak at SydStart 2015?

 Without clear growth goals, your team can’t stay in sync or work at their best.
 And it’s damn near impossible to get anywhere fast without agreement on where you’re heading!

-The biggest cost of an out of sync team – wasted effort.
+The biggest cost of an out-of-sync team – is wasted effort.
 Imagine you ask someone on your team to build an email campaign to promote a new feature.
-Then that person gets hammered with something higher priority.
+Then, that person gets hammered with something higher priority.

-Three weeks later they finish putting out fires (this is startup after all).
+Three weeks later, they finish putting out fires (this is a startup, after all).

 But the plan has changed in the month since the task was assigned.
 That time and energy was wasted because everyone wasn’t on the same page.